Saleh-Mumtaz/Proxy-Wars/first-order.md

 # About SSLH

-Wouldn't SSLH crash? if you configure it correctly, no, but nothing is 100 percent reliable.<br />Despite its documents which are not very clear for configuration, this program is very powerful and would not crash.<br />**A lot of companies and servers** which we don't know are using this to allow ssh to their servers on 443 port, becuase it is the only exposed port along 80.
+Wouldn't SSLH crash? if you configure it correctly, no, but nothing is 100 percent reliable.<br />Despite its documents which are not very clear for configuration, this program is very powerful and would not crash.<br />**A lot of companies and servers** which we don't know are using this or similar softwares to allow ssh to their servers on 443 port, becuase it is the only exposed port along 80.